dymmond/edgy/docs/fields.md

 If you just want to remove a field ExcludeField or the inherit flags are the ways to go.

-Replacing or deleting a field is triggering automatically a required invalidation.
-But there could be more required by pydantic.
+Adding, replacing or deleting a field is triggering automatically a required invalidation and auto-registers in pydantic model_fields.
 For non-metafields you may need to rebuild the model.

-If you want to add/delete a Field dynamically, check `edgy/core/db/models/metaclasses.py` or `edgy/core/connection/registry.py` first what is done and don't forget the annotations.
+If you want to add/delete a Field dynamically, check `edgy/core/db/models/metaclasses.py` or `edgy/core/connection/registry.py` first what is done.
+Sometimes you may need to update the annotations.